morand-g/geoenrich/docs/source/variables.rst

 .. note::
-  If you want to use FSLE data, you need to save your Avso+ credentials in a .netrc file as explained (`here <https://opendap.github.io/documentation/tutorials/ClientAuthentication.html>`_).
+  If you want to use FSLE data, you need to save your Aviso+ credentials in a .netrc file as explained (`here <https://opendap.github.io/documentation/tutorials/ClientAuthentication.html>`_).